pteroctopus/faster.nvim/README.md

 require('faster').setup()
 ```

-Or if you use lazy.nvim use opts like bellow.
+Or if you use lazy.nvim use opts like below.
 Further Examples are going to
 assume lazy.nvim is being used.

 ## Minimal configuration